 - International Dolls Museum

 Ludhiana is the largest city in the state.
-It has its share of historical monuments and religious centers.
-It is situated closer to the banks of river Sutlej.
+It has its share of historical monuments and religious centres.
+It is situated close to the banks of the river Sutlej.
 The land had made a significant contribution during freedom fight.
 Though not in great numbers, the tourist attractions it has cannot be missed on your tour to Punjab.
 The important places of Ludhiana include:

 - Lodhi Fort